Home Heat Pump Guide

 Where you put the outdoor unit has the biggest impact on perceived noise — for both you and your neighbours.
 Key placement principles:

 • Away from bedrooms: Yours and your neighbours'.
-The unit will run overnight, and even a quiet 40 dB hum can be noticeable in the dead of night when background noise is low.
+The unit will run overnight, and even a quiet 40 dB hum can be noticeable in the dead of night.

 • Away from enclosed corners: Sound can bounce off walls and fences, amplifying the perceived noise.
 Avoid placing the unit in a corner between two walls.